New Urbanist Memes for Transit-Oriented Teens

-New Urbanist Memes for Transit-Oriented Teens, also known as NUMTOT or Numtots and variations by its members, is a Facebook group dedicated to discussion, Internet memes, and general discourse surrounding New Urbanism and public transport.
-As of December 2023, the group has more than 227,000 members.
+New Urbanist Memes for Transit-Oriented Teens, also known as NUMTOT or Numtots among other variations, is a Facebook group dedicated to discussion, Internet memes, and general discourse surrounding New Urbanism and public transport.
+As of December 2023, the group has more than 229,000 members.

-The group was created in March 2017 as "New Urbanist Shitposting", and was intended as a spin-off to another Facebook group, dedicated to maps and cartographic jokes.
+The group was created in March 2017 as "New Urbanist Shitposting" and was intended as a spin-off to another Facebook group dedicated to maps and cartographic jokes.
 Reception of New Urbanist Memes for Transit-Oriented Teens is generally positive, with mentions that the group has inspired its members to take urban planning courses and apply for internships and jobs.
 The group's members have created about 20 to 50 spin-off groups related to the original.

 History

 Originally titled "New Urbanist Shitposting", the group was co-founded by Juliet Eldred, then a college senior at the University of Chicago; Emily Orenstein, a junior classmate; and Jonathan Marty of New York University; on March 14, 2017, during their Winter Quarter final exams.
-It was a spin-off of another Facebook group "I Feel Personally Attacked by this Relatable Map," run by Eldred and Orenstein, which concerned GIS and mapping humor.
+It was a spin-off of another Facebook group "I Feel Personally Attacked by this Relatable Map," run by Eldred and Orenstein, which concerns GIS and mapping humor.
 Its formation was spurred by a discussion of the National Interstate and Defense Highways Act of 1956.

 On January 15, 2020, the NUMTOT "administrative board" (group administrators Juliet Eldred, Jonathan Marty, and Emily Orenstein, and group moderators William Clark and Sebastian Beaghen) announced their endorsement of Bernie Sanders for President of the United States.

 Content

 The group's content is user-submitted.
 As of March 2018, each post requires moderator approval.
 Posts include either Internet memes, links, news articles, and popular culture references.
-Internet memes have been related to Amtrak, Dungeons & Dragons, urbanist Jane Jacobs, New York City planner Robert Moses, and Thomas the Tank Engine among other related topics.
-The group's custom URL on Facebook is "whatwouldjanejacobsdo".
+Internet memes have been related to Amtrak, Dungeons & Dragons, Cities: Skylines, bollards, urbanist Jane Jacobs, New York City planner Robert Moses, and Thomas the Tank Engine, among other related topics.
+The group's custom URL on Facebook is "whatwouldjanejacobsdo", a play on the phrase "What would Jesus do?".

 Forum administrators and moderators include co-founders Orenstein, Marty, and Eldred.
 Chicago magazine noted that the group has a strong left-wing political orientation, "imploring for public funds dedicated to transit, at a high cost to the rich."

 As of 5 July 2018, Eldred estimates there are 300 posts per day.
 Orenstein notes 40% of the membership is 18–25 years-old, while 25% work in transit-related fields.
 The Guardian stated it was "predominantly millennials".
-Since the CityLab coverage, Orenstein reported there was an "uptick in 'market urbanist types'."
+Since coverage in CityLab, Orenstein reported there was an "uptick in 'market urbanist types'."
 As of March 2018, its cover photo is a member-designed satirical map wherein each station is labelled with a reference to the group's myriad in-jokes.